dave-lang/webmin-docker/README.md

 Use `docker exec -it webmin_master /bin/bash` to get a SSH console.

 Docker will not be running by default, use `dockerd` to run it, Ctrl+C to stop.

-To setup the test DinD container
+Start the internal container via:
+1. `cd dind`
+2. `docker-compose up -d`